- Next Commencement: November 15th, 2023

 The learner will engage with 18 modules that explore practice and how it applies in various settings for people with disability.

 *This programme is not relevant for social care registration.

-The aim of the BA Contemporary Disability Studies is that on completion students leave with a set of skills and knowledge that enables them to achieve and deliver high quality, person centred and reliable services for people with disability.
+The aim of the BA in Contemporary Disability Studies is that, on completion, students leave with a set of skills and knowledge that enables them to achieve and deliver high quality, person centred and reliable services for people with disability.